The Online Safety Bill and Misinformation: What you need to know

 What is the Online Safety Bill?

 The Online Safety Bill will bring in new rules for internet companies to make sure their users are protected from harm that can take place on their platforms.
+The Bill aims to tackle and remove illegal material online, and better protect young people.
 It makes Ofcom the regulator to oversee these changes.
 This law will be one of the first in the world to regulate internet companies in this way.

 The Bill was introduced to Parliament on 17 March 2022 (following a draft version which was scrutinised by a Joint Committee of Parliamentarians).
-During the rest of the year MPs and Peers will debate what’s in the Bill and vote on amendments to change it before the legislation is finalised and regulation begins.
+MPs and Peers will continue to debate what’s in the Bill and vote on amendments to change it before the legislation is finalised this year and regulation begins.

 Does the Online Safety Bill do enough to protect us from harm?

 Bad information ruins lives.
-The Online Safety Bill should be a pivotal moment in the way we tackle the harms caused by mis- and disinformation and safeguard freedom of expression.
+The Online Safety Bill should be a pivotal moment in the way we tackle the harms caused by misinformation and disinformation and safeguard freedom of expression.

-The Bill also sets out no new provisions to tackle election disinformation, and it has scrapped its previous proposals for a new media literacy duty for Ofcom, which could have helped to build everyone’s resilience to bad information.
+The Bill also sets out no new provisions to tackle election disinformation (unless it is a foreign interference offence), and it has scrapped its previous proposals for a new media literacy duty for Ofcom, which could have helped to build everyone’s resilience to bad information.

 How can the Online Safety Bill be strengthened to protect us from bad information?